Top 12 Technology Trends In IoT To Watch For In 2023

 Impact of COVID on IoT

-The COVID-19 virus and the regulations passed to limit the spread of the virus have far-reaching effects on the state of Internet of Things technology and devices.
+The COVID-19 virus and the regulations passed to limit the spread of the virus have far-reaching effects on the state of Internet of Things trends, technology and devices.
 As there is a push to minimize contact and create physical distance between people due to COVID-19, IoT offers tools to accomplish this.

 Enhanced safety precautions introduced from COVID-19 and the pandemic will create an increase in touch-less technologies that you may interact with on a daily basis.
 We will see more options for payment while checking out at stores.
 While traveling, the introduction of check-in services that do not require an agent will become more widespread.
 You may check-in and board your plane at the airport without an agent assisting you.

 To increase public safety, COVID-19 IoT devices might help to manage the occupancy levels of venues or restaurants.
-Scanners at entrances and exits will be able to keep a running tally of how many people are inside at once in real time, as to not overload the venue.
+Scanners at entrances and exits will be able to keep a running tally of how many people are inside at once in real time, so as to not overload the venue.

 In terms of sanitation, sensors placed outside of restrooms, will be able to tell at what frequency and how many people have used the restroom in a given period of time.
 This will allow sanitation workers to clean according to use and not just according to time that has passed.
 IoT devices will be put in charge of monitoring air quality of spaces and perhaps increasing filtration when it is needed.

 The future of IoT technology may play a bigger role in security since people are working from home, more security will be needed for devices that have access to company data.
 Phones and computers that are logged on to company servers will be the primary target of hackers, ransomware threats, and viruses.
-Companies will be forced to ensure that employees’ devices are secure and use IoT technology to make sure that no devices are compromised.
+Companies will be forced to ensure that employees’ devices are secure and use IoT technology trends to make sure that no devices are compromised.

 Being the next generation in cellular network technology, 5G will continue to be rolled out throughout the coming year.
-Surpassing the previous 4G is every regard, 5G will bring more bandwidth and much improved download speeds to all devices.
+Surpassing the previous 4G ins every regard, 5G will bring more bandwidth and much improved download speeds to all devices.
 5G is one of the top IoT technologies that will become widespread.
 The new power of 5G will allow for wireless data transfer speeds that we haven’t seen widely available yet.
 These high speeds will enable low device latency, alway-on connectivity, and larger coverage to impoverished parts of the world that may be lacking physical wireless connectivity infrastructure.
 We may begin seeing 5G implemented in IoT devices such as self-driving cars, real-time robotics, disaster recovery equipment – all IoT devices that need uninterrupted connection and heavy data usage.

 Machine Learning and Artificial Intelligence